SYL-Sylvester/OH-DHS-Workshop/README.md

     * #latex "Latex" "Allergy to latex."`

-### 5. Create the AllergyIntolerance Profile (with Slicing on reaction)
+### 5. Create another Profile
-In your fsh folder, create a new file named allergy-intolerance-profile.fsh.
+For example: Create a new file named allergy-intolerance-profile.fsh. (with Slicing on reaction)

-// Open allergy-intolerance-profile.fsh and add FSH code: For example
+// Open allergy-intolerance-profile.fsh and add FSH code:

     `Profile: AllergyToPeanutProfile
     Parent: AllergyIntolerance